Kim-Neuroscience-Lab/KimLabISI/docs/decisions/0002-adopt-clean-architecture.md

 - Database concerns leak into business rules
 - Testing is difficult due to tight coupling
 - Framework changes would require massive refactoring
-- WebSocket message handling is intertwined with business logic
+- IPC message handling is intertwined with business logic

 ## Decision